Businesses on Neighbourly

 An award you've won - share your success with your neighbours!

 If in doubt, the Neighbourly team is always happy to give you some advice on your post and how to get the best out of the business platform.
 Feel free to contact us.

 What does Neighbourly consider a business?

 When we notice a Neighbourly member selling items or promoting their services on Neighbourly, it's sometimes tricky to tell what's a business post and what isn't.

-Generally speaking, we're very happy for members to offer their babysitting services or sell some spare eggs from their farm, but if this message is advertising or promoting any paid service in exchange for money, these messages need to be posted from a Neighbourly Business Profile.
+Generally speaking, we're very happy for members to offer their babysitting services or sell some spare eggs from their farm, but if this message is advertising or promoting any paid service in exchange for money, these messages need to be posted from a Neighbourly business profile.